2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 After completing their Bachelor's Degree, comparative literature graduates from UC Berkeley carry an average student debt load of $13,829.

-The in-demand bachelor’s degree programs at University of California - San Diego helped the school earn the #5 place on this year’s ranking of the most popular linguistics and comparative literature schools in California.
-UCSD is a very large public school located in the large city of La Jolla.
+A rank of #5 on this year’s list means University of California - San Diego is a great place for linguistics and comparative literature students working on their bachelor’s degree.
+UCSD is a very large public school located in the city of La Jolla.

 Women make up 77% of the comparative literature majors at the school.